PolyCatDev/pyScraper/README.md

 # What is this?
-This is Poly's firts ever proper project.
-It's a HTML web scraper.
+This is PolyCat's firts ever proper project.
+It's a simple HTML web scraper made in Python.

 # How to run it?
 1. Create a Python virtual enviroment and enter it.